There is a national target in the NHS to start treatment within 18 weeks of being referred by your GP.

 The NHS Constitution sets out your rights as an NHS patient.
 These rights cover how patients access health services, the quality of care you’ll receive, the treatments and programmes available to you, confidentiality, information and your right to complain if things go wrong.

-Further information is available on NHS Choices .
+Further information is available nationally on the NHS Constitution.